liveandletbri/food_db/food_db/food_db_app/cloud_sync/README.md

     }
 ]
 ```
+7. Optionally, you can enable versioning, which stores previous versions of the same file.
+Follow the [steps here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html) to get it set up.
+Once enabled, you can [configure a lifecycle policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html#how-to-set-lifecycle-configuration) that determines how long you keep backups, and if you only want to back up the database file (which is what I've done), or all files.
+My policy, which is what I recommend, includes these settings:
+    + "Limit the scope of this rule using one or more filters", where the filter is the prefix `db_backup/`.
+This means only your database file will be versioned, not the recipe files.
+    + I checked "Permanently delete noncurrent versions of objects", and then set "Days after objects become noncurrent" to 30, meaning I keep all database files uploaded in the last 30 days, regardless of how many there are.
+Anything older than 30 days is deleted.

 ### Setting environment variables
 Create the `.env` file at the root directory of this project if you haven't already.
 Add these lines inside it, filling in the values in `<brackets>`: